mantmic/Rest-SMTP-application/README.md

 #### Features ####

-HTML reports with
+HTML reports with;
--HTML formatted text
++ HTML formatted text
--CSV attachments via JSON get request
++ CSV attachments via JSON get request
--PNG attachments
++ PNG attachments
--Embedded PNG images
++ Embedded PNG images

 As there are currently no authentication methods it is strongly advised this application is kept in a secure domain only accessible by the backend processes which trigger emails.